Long-LRM++: Preserving Fine Details in Feed-Forward Wide-Coverage Reconstruction: Experiments

 \subsection{Novel-view color rendering on DL3DV}

 \textbf{Dataset.} DL3DV~\cite{dl3dv} is a large-scale, scene-level novel-view synthesis dataset containing diverse indoor and outdoor scenes.
-Frames are uniformly sampled from monocular RGB videos, and ground-truth camera poses are obtained via COLMAP~\cite{colmap}.
+Camera poses are obtained via COLMAP~\cite{colmap}.
 We train on the DL3DV-10K split, which includes over 10K scenes (excluding those in DL3DV-140), and evaluate on the DL3DV-140 benchmark, which consists of 140 representative scenes.
+For each scene, we sample every 8th frame as targe views and sample input views from the remaining frames using K-means clustering as in Long-LRM.

 \textbf{Training stages.} Following~\cite{llrm}, we adopt a curriculum training schedule divided into four stages, gradually increasing the image resolution from $256\!\times\!256$ to $960\!\times\!540$.
-Unlike~\cite{llrm}, which starts directly with 32 input views, we begin with 8 input frames and scale up to 32 only in the final stage to reduce computation.
-Table~\ref{tb:stage} summarizes the detailed setup for each stage, including training iterations, number of GPUs, and total GPU hours.
+Unlike~\cite{llrm}, which starts directly with 32 input views, we begin with 8 input frames and scale to 32 only in the final stage to reduce the computation.
+See Sec.~\ref{sec:stage} for details.

 \textbf{Evaluation results.} Quantitative evaluation results are shown in Table~\ref{tb:nvs}.
 Our baselines include the optimization-based 3D GS~\cite{3dgs}, Long-LRM~\cite{llrm}, which predicts an explicit set of Gaussians, and LaCT~\cite{lact}, which stores scene information implicitly in the fast weights of TTT~\cite{ttt} layers. \methodname{} is trained only on the 32-view setup and evaluated zero-shot on 16- and 64-view settings, demonstrating strong generalization to different input lengths.
 Compared to 3D GS and Long-LRM, \methodname{} achieves superior rendering quality across all input lengths and metrics.
 Notably, for 32 inputs, \methodname{} surpasses Long-LRM's result even after 10 post-prediction optimization steps.
 For 64 inputs, Long-LRM underperforms the optimization-based 3D GS, whereas \methodname{} surpasses 3D GS by 0.9dB in PSNR.
 While slower than color-based Gaussians (50+ FPS), \methodname{} still maintains real-time rendering at 14 FPS.
 Compared to the fully implicit LaCT, \methodname{} achieves comparable rendering quality across all input sequences—especially excelling in SSIM—while rendering 8× faster, highlighting the benefits of our semi-explicit representation design.